Romania Birding Tours

 Read More About Romania

 The country’s climate is varied with hot summers and cold winters separated by distinct spring and fall (autumn) seasons.
-Romania is relatively dry with only around 22 inches (570 millimeters) of rain falling in an average year in the south of the country.
+Southern Romania is relatively dry, receiving about 22 inches (570 millimeters) of rain annually.
 Romania’s geography is an equal mix of mountains, hills, and grasslands.
 The Carpathian Mountains take up most of central Romania, with the highest peak being Moldoveanu Peak at 8,346 feet (2,544 meters).
 The east and south of the country are mostly plains, with the Danube River forming most of Romania’s borders with Bulgaria and Serbia.
 The Danube emerges at the Black Sea and its delta is the largest marshland in Europe at 2,200 square miles (5,800 square kilometers).
 Romania is also home to vast forests, which make up around 27% of its land area.
 A large proportion of the country is protected through 13 national parks and three biosphere reserves.
 Furthermore, BirdLife International, with local partner the Romanian Ornithological Society, recognizes 130 Important Bird Areas (IBAs), sites considered important for birds.
 During our Romania birding tour here we will visit the Romanian part of the Danube Delta IBA and Măcin-Niculitel IBA (part of the Macin Mountains National Park), these sites all help to protect birds in Romania either directly or indirectly.

 Romania offers some great birds, and by combining a trip here with neighboring Bulgaria (as we do here), we can find a great many highly sought-after eastern European birds.
 Some of the highlight birds from the Romanian leg of the trip are outlined below.